Shares slip on gloomy euro zone data; dollar eases

 "Prices are up here mainly because some of the data we got overnight and over the weekend were somewhat on the disappointing side, most notably France," said Stan Shipley, fixed-income strategist at ISI Group in New York.

-German 10-year Bund yields, the benchmark for euro zone borrowing costs, fell 3 basis points to 1.32 percent, within reach of the 2014 lows of 1.285 percent.
+German 10-year Bund yields DE10YT=TWEB, the benchmark for euro zone borrowing costs, fell 3 basis points to 1.32 percent, within reach of the 2014 lows of 1.285 percent.
 Other euro zone sovereign 10-year yields also dipped.

 Brent crude dropped from last week's nine-month highs as concerns waned that a Sunni Islamist insurgency in Iraq would cut the country's oil exports.